HCODX / PDF Compressor

 About

-About PDF compression
+About browser-side PDF compression

 How it works